Things to do in Athens: Landmarks

 3. The Western Hills (Muses or Philopappou - Pnyx - Nymphs Hills)

-Best things in life are free.
+Some of the best things in life are free.
 So is the area of the Western Hills that comprises of the hills of the Muses (Philopappou), of Pnyx and of the Nymphs.

 Pnyx Hill is the most important one, since it is the place where Athenians held their upmost civil right: voting!